exonum/exonum-doc/src/get-started/java-binding.md

   export PATH="$PATH:/path/to/your/install/location"
   ```

+- This step is not necessary during installation, but is required to configure
-- Add a path to your JVM to the `LD_LIBRARY_PATH` environment variable.
-You can use
+  the JVM to use by the application.
+Add a path to your JVM to the
-  the following script:
+  `LD_LIBRARY_PATH` environment variable.
+You can use the following script:

   <!-- cspell:disable -->